0xPhaze/clones-with-immutable-args-comparison/README.md

 This extra calldata generally (unless they explicitly read calldata) does not interfere with the usual control flow of contracts and can be seen as optional calldata/arguments.

-Currently there is no validation to whether this extra calldata is actually present when trying to read immutable args from calldata.
+There is no validation for whether this extra calldata is actually present.
-Attempting to read these from a proxy that doesn't append any, would lead to errors or incorrect data being returned!

 ## WIP (Work in Progress)

 This work is mostly for fun and for better understanding the EVM.
 The goal is to create multiple different versions and test their deployment costs and extra calldata costs for delegatecalls.
-A next version for comparison could, for example only read immutable args through codecopy, instead of appending these to calldata.
+A different version could, for example only read immutable args through extcodecopy, instead of appending these to calldata.

 Further todos:
-- expand test cases for bytecode created proxy
+- expand test cases
 - clean up code
 - go play some golf